-version Version of the SCE platform software running in the system.
+version SNMP version running in the system.
 Can be set to 1 or 2c.

 community-string The SNMPv1 and SNMPv2c security string that identifies a community of managers that are able to access the SNMP server.

 No hosts

 If no communities are specified by the snmp-server community command, the community string specified by this command is used by the SCE platform, as if an snmp-server community community-string ro was given.